Using systemd

 - check the state of the Apache service,

-- configure the Apache service to auto start on reboot,
+- enable the Apache service to auto start on reboot,

 - start the service,